corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 * `target.url` - Backup schema archive URL, required if a backup schema is used.
 * `target.user` - Backup schema archive database user, required if a backup schema is used.
 * `target.password` - Backup schema archive database password, required if a backup schema is used.
 * `archivableContractClassStatePrefixes` - Optional list of contract class name prefixes used to filter which transactions are eligible for archiving.
 When set, only transactions where **all** input, output, and reference states' contract classes match at least one of the given prefixes are considered archivable.
 Non-matching transactions are tracked in the iterative archiving model but will never be walked back or marked for deletion.
 If not set or empty, all transactions are archivable (default behavior).
+The `delete-transactions` command deliberately ignores this filter: it controls what automatic archiving may select, whereas that command deletes transactions the operator names explicitly.

 Passwords can be obfuscated using Corda's Config Obfuscator tool.